Ion Coulomb crystals: an exotic form of condensed matter: Introduction

 The linear rf trap has two obvious advantages over the standard rf trap when it comes to experiments with ion Coulomb crystals.
 First, this trap configuration is more open for introducing laser beams for carrying out laser cooling needed for ion crystallization (see Sec.\ \ref{Sec:laser-cooling}).
 Second, the whole line defined by the $z$-axis is free of rf fields.

 Confinement of ions in higher order rf traps leads to new possibilities and challenges.
-A good review on trapping of charged particles in multipole rf traps is given in Ref.\cite{Gerlich:1992}.
-Rf traps of order 2$q$ leads in general to effective pseudo potential of order 2$q$-2, and hence generally a much shallower potential than an harmonic potential, and less micromotion at positions close to the trap center.
-This latter feature has for decades been exploited in experiments involving buffer gas cooling of dilute ensembles of molecular ions \cite{Gerlich:1995}.
-In the context of Coulomb crystallization multipole traps have the prospect of leading to three dimensional crystals with non-uniform ion densities, something that more recently have been investigated theoretically \cite{Champenois:2010} and pursued experimentally \cite{Okada:2009}.
-The current lack of high quality experimental results relies mainly on the ability to operate perfect multipole traps.
-Any lower order perturbations will significantly distort the effective potential with the result of more local effective potential minima \cite{pedregosa:2018}.
-More fundamentally, it is still unclear what effect the anharmonicity in the effective potential will have on rf induced heating of dense ion ensembles.
+A good review on trapping of charged particles in multipole rf traps is given in Ref.\,\cite{Gerlich:1992}.
+Rf traps of order 2$l$ leads in general to effective pseudo potential of order 2$l$-2, and hence to a much shallower potential than the harmonic potential, as well as to less micromotion at positions close to the trap center.
+This latter feature has been exploited for decades in experiments involving buffer gas cooling of dilute ensembles of molecular ions \cite{Gerlich:1995}.
+In the context of Coulomb crystallization multipole traps are expected to realize three-dimensional crystals with non-uniform ion densities, see the theoretical studies of \cite{Champenois:2009,Champenois:2010} and the experimental realization of \cite{Okada:2009}.
+The current lack of high quality experimental results is mainly due to the limitations in the ability to operate perfect multipole traps.
+Lower order perturbations significantly distort the effective potential with the result of more local effective potential minima \cite{pedregosa:2018}.
+It is still unclear what is the effect of the anharmonicity in the effective potential on rf induced heating for dense ion ensembles.